Vonage/vonage-dotnet-sdk/README.md

 Note that logging Nexmo.Api messages will very likely expose your key and secret to the console as they can be part of the query string.

-Example ```logging.json``` contents that would log all requests as well as major configuration errors:
+Example ```logging.json``` contents that would log all requests as well as major configuration and authentication errors:

 ```json
 {